 14. Peak Design Capture Pro Camera Clip

 My wife bought me this clip years ago and I loved it.
 It is so nice when hiking to be able to just throw your camera on your belt or backpack strap and have it easily accessible without having a strap around your neck.
 Before long, I encountered a problem with the tripod plate that connects your camera to the clip.
 After a few hours of hiking, it would get loose and the camera could fall if not re-tightened.
 This was a big issue for me so I stopped using it for a while.
 Not too long ago, I had the idea of tightening it with a hex key rather than the hand tightening mechanism.
 I have tested that a number of times and the camera has not come loose again.
 As such, I am back to using and loving my Peak Design Clip.
-Peak Design has graciously offered 10% off to our readers when using the code bdh12 at Peak Design.
+Peak Design has the clip available,

 15. Extra Hex Keys